-Summer fruit salsa is what winter dreams are made of.
-This salsa is a mix of some of the freshest flavors of summer and is a great addition to any Fourth of July, memorial day or labor day party.
+This summer red white and blue fruit salsa recipe is what winter dreams are made of.
+This salsa is a mix of some of the freshest flavors of summer and is a great addition to any Fourth of July, Memorial Day or Labor Day party.
 I’ve made this one feel a bit more fun with some red white and blue colors, and a few pear stars to garnish the top.
 This whole dish is quick easy and refreshing, and a great way to change things up for a crowd.

 Watermelon is what keeps this fruit salsa on its toes.
 It gives the whole fruit salad a crisp and refreshing taste that just screams sunshine in a bowl.
 Watermelon can sometimes during the season get a little squishy, so I’d recommend using a fresh watermelon for this recipe, and not using the watermelon that’s been already cut and condensating in your fridge for a few days.

-Don’t let that stop you from making this red, white and blue fruit salsa ahead of time.
+Don’t let that stop you from making this fruit salsa ahead of time.
 I’ve prepared this salsa the day before a party and it is delicious the next day.

 I opted to make semi-homemade chips out of tortilla wraps.
 They whip up quickly, and it allows you to control just how much salty goodness is a part of your snack.
 You could also dust them with a little cinnamon sugar for a sweet option.

 But there are many storebought chips that pair well too.
 Some of my favorites are the multigrain chips from Food Should Taste Good for a salty chip.
 We also like the Snack Factory pretzel crips as a dipper.
 If you prefer to keep things a little sweeter and serve it like a dessert salsa, Stacy’s makes a yummy cinnamon chip.